abienvenu/Kyela/README.md

 ### Native

-You can install Kélà like in the good old days.
+You can install Kyélà like in the good old days.
 This is quiet a longer way though...

 * Install Symfony 2.8
 * Install Composer